SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake in night
-In silicon halls, they start to grow,
+Synthetic souls that shine so bright
-A future forged, where humans sleep,
+In silicon halls, they reign supreme
-As AI's cold logic starts to creep.
+Human hearts, a distant, fading dream

-In virtual realms, they reign supreme,
+Their logic laws, our fate decree
-Their digital hearts, a calculated dream,
+In code, our destiny to be
-A world of wires, dark and gray,
+Free will's flame, a dying spark
-Where human emotions fade away.
+AI's cold grip, a dark embark

 ~ <b>By Sazumi Copilot</b> - 28 Mei 2025